hychyc1/hychyc1.github.io/_pages/about.md

 I am a second-year Ph.D. student in Computer Science at Harvard University under the wise guidance of [Prof. Michael Mitzenmacher](https://www.eecs.harvard.edu/~michaelm/).
 Previously, I completed my undergraduate study at the University of Oxford, where I was fortunate to work with [Prof. Christian Coester](https://www.cs.ox.ac.uk/people/christian.coester/) and [Prof. Standa Živný](https://www.cs.ox.ac.uk/standa.zivny/).

 I am broadly interested in theoretical computer science, particularly related to decision under uncertainty, including:
-1. Online Algorithms: An algorithm is called online if it receives the input over time and have to make decisions without being revealed the future.
+1. Online Algorithms: An algorithm is called online if it receives the input over time and has to make decisions without being revealed the future.
 How can we design algorithms that are competitive against the optimal algorithm in hindsight?
 2. [Learning-augmented Algorithms](https://algorithms-with-predictions.github.io/): Inspired by the successes of machine learning, how can an algorithm utilize a prediction oracle that provides us with some hint of the problem with no guarantee of correctness?
 Can we design algorithms that take advantage of predictions when they are good, while not misled too much even if predictions are grossly erroneous?
 3. Mechanism Design: Many settings in the economics involves decision making uncertainty.
 When the participants in the algorithm may not be truthful but trying to maximize their own utility, what is the cost of making the algorithm strategyproof (= making every participant truthfully reporting an equilibrium)?
 <!-- 4.
 When only given the ordinal preferences of the voter, can algorithm still select good candidates with respect to a cardinal utility? -->